Moving to Durham? Here's what it's like living in the Bull City!

-Durham is huge in the technology and healthcare industry.
-Companies like Apple, Facebook (Meta), Google, Amazon, and more make the Triangle area of NC a primary part of their growth plans.
+As part of the Research Triangle, Durham has transformed from a tobacco town into a thriving hub of technology, healthcare, and education.
+Companies like Apple, Meta, Google, Amazon, and more make the Triangle area of NC a primary part of their growth plans.

 The backbone of Durham is Duke University, one of the best colleges in the country.
 The University and students make the city something special.
 If you have the opportunity, it's worth checking out.

 Durham is home to some of the best neighborhoods in the Triangle area, especially if you love living among mature trees yet near the action.
-Feel free to drop us a line in the comments section below to let us know what type of neighborhood or community you are looking for, and we will jump in with some recommendations.
+Check out these best neighborhoods in Durham:

 The community is one of the best reasons to relocate.
 Durham has an incredible feeling of society, directly resulting from the city's history, culture, Duke University, and the number of people transitioning to North Carolina.

-The Research Triangle Park, the hospitals, and the schools are the backbone of economic opportunity in Durham.
+Research Triangle Park, hospitals, and schools are the backbone of economic opportunity in Durham.
 The city is a fast-growing hub for technology and medicine.
 Recently, companies like Amazon and Google have chosen the Triangle to set up new warehouses and offices.

 The Triangle area has one of the best unemployment rates, and Durham's neighbor, Raleigh, has been ranked the #1 place for job happiness in the country.